sunfounder/galaxy-rvr/docs/source/lesson3_arduino_ide.rst

         :width: 600
         :align: center

 * **Arduino IDE**: This is like the teaching classroom for your Arduino.
 It's a program that runs on your computer where you can write the instructions that tell your Arduino what to do.
-These instructions are written in a programming language (kind of like a secret code) based on C++.
+These instructions are written in a programming language based on C++.
 Once you've written your instructions, you can send them to the Arduino board using a USB cable, just like handing in your homework!

     .. image:: img/arduino_ide_icon.png
         :width: 200